getvero/vero-ios/README.md

 ## Using the Vero API

 Interacting with the Vero API using our wrapper object is super simple.
+Here are some common scenarios:

 **Example: Track an event when a user signs up from your app**
 ```objectivec
 #import "Vero.h"